 What are the advantages of dental crowns?

-For those with visibly damaged teeth, crowns will restore the appearance of the teeth.
+For those with visibly damaged teeth, they will restore the appearance of the teeth.
 Any discolouration will be masked by the caps.
 Jagged edges will be covered so that the teeth return to their natural shapes.
 If you are missing teeth, dental crowns can fill the gap in your smile.

 Do you have sensitive teeth?
-Crowns will protect the roots of the teeth, shielding the enamel and giving them a layer of defence against damage.
+Crowns will protect the roots of the teeth, shielding the enamel and giving them a layer of defense against damage.
 Weak teeth will be protected by dental crowns; the caps will keep the teeth from breaking or chipping.
 If a tooth is worn down or cracked, a crown can be used to repair the damage.
 After a root canal, a dental crown can protect the natural tooth.

-Dental crowns are durable; they’ll last for a long time provided you take care of them and regularly visit the dental office.
+They are durable; they’ll last for a long time provided you take care of them and regularly visit the dental office.
 They can withstand the force of chewing, but like natural teeth, it’s advised that you avoid foods such as ice or hard candies so that the crown is not damaged.
 On average, a dental crown can last from 5 to 15 years depending on the material used and how well they’re taken care of.

 Are you considering a dental crown?
 Contact the WestSide dental office today.
-We offer crowns in Winnipeg that will look and perform like natural teeth.
+We offer dental crowns in Winnipeg that will look and perform like natural teeth.
 Let our Winnipeg Dentists help you today!